patching...

 An office building vacant for four years is getting a new lease on life with the expansion of local business.

-Allstate agent and Cartersville-Bartow County Chamber of Commerce board chairman Bruce Thompson said he bought the Highway 41 structure—across the road from the Department of Driver Services and Cartersville Country Club—to expand The Thompson Group, an insurance agency serving northwest Georgia with three offices.
+Allstate agent and board chairman Bruce Thompson said he bought the Highway 41 structure—across the road from the and —to expand The Thompson Group, an insurance agency serving northwest Georgia with three offices.

 Sitting empty, the building at 25 Oak Hill Circle in Cartersville had represented the boom that went bust when the real estate market collapsed, Thompson said, but that's about to change.